 They live in the rainforests, coastal heath forests, and most other areas apart from those where there is significant deforestation and habitat fragmentation.
 In these areas they make a den in hollow logs, caves and burrows.

 In the breeding season a number of males will fight over a female.
 A female will mate with the dominant devil in the area at the time she is ready.
-She may mate with numerous males as this changes.
+She may mate with numerous males as this dominant male can change through the breeding season.
 The males will also move on to find another female.

 Gestation lasts just 21 days.
 After this up to 20 young known as joeys, imps or pups will be born.
 These climb up the mothers stomach and into the backward facing pouch.
 As she only has four teats only four can survive.
 They attach to a teat and stay there the next 100 days.